 Bicycles are considered vehicles when it traverses any roadways so cyclists are considered motorists too.
 Safety precautions such as helmets, tail lights, or reflective gears are necessary for the rider to reduce accidents.
-Amid the pandemic, more and more Filipinos have resorted to biking to get to work.
+Year-over-year, more and more Filipinos have resorted to biking to get to work.
 But unfortunately, only a few are wearing helmets.

 In this article, we will talk about the importance of wearing a bike helmet and some tips on how you can make the right helmet choice.
 Plus, our list of recommended helmets is further down below.
 So continue reading and keep yourself informed on the crux of the subject of wearing a bike helmet.